Mathematical Modeling of Resonating Devices in Animals for Communication and Information Reception

 The basilar membrane has interesting mechanical properties: it is narrow and stiff at the end closest to the oval window, but wide and floppy at the other end.
 Thus, it offers more resistance closer to the oval window.
 However, the endolymph also offers resistance, as it is more difficult to displace greater volumes of liquid.
 The resistance of the basilar membrane and endolymph increase in opposite directions, as seen in Figure 5.
 Thus, sound can take a shorter path (A) to avoid the resistance of the endolymph but encounter more resistance from the basilar membrane, or a longer path (B) to avoid the resistance of the basilar membrane but encounter resistance from the endolymph.
 The path taken depends on sound frequency: lower frequency sounds are less affected by the endolymph resistance, and thus would take longer paths (B).
 Higher-frequency sounds would do the opposite (A).
 Thus, the basilar membrane has a tonotopic arrangement, meaning sound frequencies are distributed as a gradient along the length of the basilar membrane, with higher frequencies closer to the oval window.
 Each hair cell and associated nerve along the basilar membrane are thus responsible for only a small range of frequencies (Schnupp et al., 2011).

-Figure 5: Simplified representation of an uncoiled cochlea.
+Fig. 5.
+Simplified representation of an uncoiled cochlea.
 The grey shading represents resistance gradient from the basilar membrane and endolymph.
 Sound waves arrive from the oval window and travel through the cochlea to the round window, passing through the basilar membrane.
 Higher frequency sounds take a shorter path (A), while lower frequency sounds take a longer one (B) (Schnupp et al., 2011).

-Information Carried by the Signal
+Information carried by the signal

 Bats can locate and identify targets by comparing emitted and reflected signals.
 To start, a subject’s relative position can be determined using its range, azimuthal (horizontal) angle, and elevation.
 A target’s distance from the bat, or range (R), is easy to evaluate from the time delay (t) between emission and reception of the pulse (see Formula 7 below):